Ys-Prakash/transcv/README.md

 assert isinstance(swin_model, nn.Sequential)
 ```

-Now, the `swin_model` can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset.
-For more details of the Swin transformer model, please see `SwinT`.
+Now, the `swin_model` can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset for visual recognition tak.
+For the details of the Swin transformer model, please see `SwinT`.